RunestoneInteractive/thinkcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 Some of the typical operations that one associates with points might be to ask the point for its x coordinate, or to ask for its y coordinate.
-For these operations, can create methods with names like ``getX`` and ``getY``.
+For these operations, we can create methods with names like ``getX`` and ``getY``.

 .. image:: Figures/objectpic3.png
    :alt: A point also has methods